Chris-Filiatrault/iShop/README.md

 - All commits were pushed to the Development branch
 - The Production branch is the Master branch.
 I aimed to only push to Production when a new version of the app went live on the App Store.

 This was a project to test the viability of making a living as an independent iOS developer.
-My final conclusion was a resounding no!
 While making apps was financially a dead-end, I learned a great deal and was able to demonstrate my enthusiasm for software development, helping me secure my first job as a Developer.

 I still use the app today, and would have kept it on the app store, if not for the $150AU annual fee Apple charges.

-If using this project for learning purposes, note that note following a design pattern and implementing separation of concerns by mixing UI/logic/data code was a big mistake I would work hard to avoid a if doing the app over again.
+This last image shows the XCode IDE and simulator running on MacOS.
 ![XCode screenshot](XCode-and-simulator.png)